 The 5 Under 35 program honors five young fiction writers selected by past National Book Award Winners and Finalists, or previous 5 Under 35 Honorees.

 In 2006, the National Book Foundation established the 5 Under 35 prize to recognize young, debut fiction writers whose work promised to leave a lasting impression on the literary landscape.
 5 Under 35 has identified some of the most celebrated young writers working today.
-Honorees include Brit Bennett, Angela Flournoy, Phil Klay, Nam Le, Valeria Luiselli, C.E.
-Morgan, Téa Obreht, ZZ Packer, Karen Russell, Justin Torres, Claire Vaye Watkins, Tiphanie Yanique, and Charles Yu.
+Previous honorees include Nana Kwame Adjei-Brenyah, Brit Bennett, Akwaeke Emezi, Angela Flournoy, Phil Klay, Valeria Luiselli, C.E.
+Morgan, Téa Obreht, ZZ Packer, Karen Russell, Justin Torres, Bryan Washington, Claire Vaye Watkins, Tiphanie Yanique, and Charles Yu.

 5 Under 35 Honorees are writers from around the world, under the age of 35, who have published their first and only book of fiction—either a short story collection or a novel—within the last five years.
-In addition to being recognized at an invite-only ceremony in November, the honorees are presented with a $1,000 prize.
+The honorees are recognized at a ceremony and presented with a $1,000 prize.
 Championing young authors at the beginning of their careers is part of the Foundation’s efforts to celebrate books, promote inclusivity, and engage more readers.

 5 Under 35 Honorees are selected by authors previously recognized by the National Book Foundation—either by National Book Awards or 5 Under 35 itself.
-Selectors maintain confidentiality until the Honorees are announced in mid-September.
-As Honorees are selected at the discretion of the selection committee, publisher cannot nominate an honoree or submit a book for consideration.
+Selectors maintain confidentiality until the Honorees are announced.
+As Honorees are selected at the discretion of the selectors, publishers cannot nominate an honoree or submit a book for consideration.